ettanin/Meteobridge-MB-SMART/README.md

 *This work requires credits to be left intact where work is used ,it has no legal binding warrant but it is ethical to create a working enviroment to exchange ideas without creating unwanted noise, the community is smaller than you may think..

-*THIS VERSION HAS NO MYSQL DEPENDANCY
+*If you have any questions about the License, feel free to contact weather34 for clarification.

 *This work means CSS/SVG/PHP .

 # Thanks to Lars
 Lars at  https://singaporeweather.info for access to test ideas realtime in a different climate.

-# Thanks to Graham Hughes (translations)
+# Thanks to Graham Hughes
-Graham Hughes contribution to the tedious task of getting translations into place.
+Graham Hughes huge contribution to the tedious task of getting many translations into place.

 # This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. http://creativecommons.org/licenses/by-nc-nd/4.0/
 *This work means CSS/SVG/PHP .